Regarding Oral Appliances for Sleep Apnea/Sleep-Related Bruxism…

 - Your dentist is the best person to decide if you are a candidate for any oral appliance therapy.

-We have treated over 5500 patients with TMD and OSA symptoms.
 In our experience, with excellent home care, most patients can easily wear an OSA appliance without injuring their teeth or supporting structures.
 OSA appliances are extremely effective in the treatment of sleep apnea, snoring and upper airway resistance syndrome.
-The Luco Hybrid OSA Appliance is also very effective in treating sleep related bruxism and TMD.
+The Luco Hybrid OSA Appliance is also very effective in treating sleep-related bruxism and TMD.
 As with all dental appliances, you should see your dentist every 6 months for checkups and cleanings.
-Teeth should last your lifetime.
+Teeth should last your lifetime and treatment of sleep-related bruxism can significantly prevent dame to your teeth.
+And treatment of sleep of sleep apnea can prolong your life.
+It is also your responsibility, as the patient, to notify your dentist if you are having any difficulties with the treatment.